2018–2020 Graduate Catalog

 - Graduate Course Descriptions

-Each section of the online catalog provides information necessary for the academic planning process.
-A brief description of each major section is provided below.
+Each section of the online catalog, described below, provides information necessary for the academic planning process.

 The University section provides an overview of the University of Illinois at Chicago.